rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

                 self._check_compatible_with_source_hypervisor(host) -->
                 self._call_livem_checks_on_host(host) -->
             except:
-                #*#*# Sets host back to None in the event any of the above checks fail, this continues the loop while we schedule and try again.
+                #*#*# Sets host back to `None` in the event any of the above checks fail, this continues the loop while we schedule and try again.
                 host = None

             return host, node
 {% endhighlight %}

+#### Exploration 29

-We finally return to execute and I mark what we completed with an (x).
-We completed the destination find and move on to actually run the live\_migration finally.
-We set up some basic variables into the class migration option, including the source node, the destination node and compute that we got from scheduling, and we pass this long to the compute\_rpc service for the source by calling self.compute\_rpcapi.live\_migration.
+We finally return to execute, and I've marked what we have already completed with an (X) in the following code.
+We completed the destination find and now move on to finally run the *live_migration*.
+I set up some basic variables in the class migration option, including the source node, the destination node, and compute, which we got from scheduling.
+Now, I pass this to the *compute_rpc* service for the source by calling *self.compute_rpcapi.live_migration*.
 This is the end of the execution code for the live migration.
-These final steps will handle on the compute node.
+These final steps occur on the compute node.

-*nova.conductor.tasks.live\_migrate\_LiveMigrationTask.\_execute* ->
+*nova.conductor.tasks.live_migrate_LiveMigrationTask._execute* ->
 {% highlight python %}
     def _execute():
-        self._check_instance_is_active()  (x)
+        self._check_instance_is_active()  (X)
-        self._check_host_is_up(self.source) (x)
+        self._check_host_is_up(self.source) (X)
         ...
         if not self.destination:
             ...
-            self.destination, dest_node = self._find_destination() (x)
+            self.destination, dest_node = self._find_destination() (X)
         self.migration.source_node = self.instance.node
         self.migration.dest_node = dest_node
         self.migration.dest_compute = self.destination